 For legal consequences, the incarceration rate for offenders is highest among the following counties: Limestone (474.88), McLennan (473.80), and Hill (438.56).
 The rates presented here come from the Texas Commission on Jail Standards, Incarceration rate report for March 2014 to February 2015.
 Also, the rates are based on 100,000 population amounts.
 The incarceration rate report provides a general estimate.

-The table below shows the Region 7 case dispositions for drug related arrests.
+The table below shows the Region 7 case dispositions for drug and alcohol related arrests for 2016.